luiz504/netimoveis/README.md

 ## Developer notes

 - This Figma project faces significant DX challenges, lacking a UI Kit to showcase fonts, weights, colors, etc, crucial for the project.
 While it serves as a challenge draft, implementing a basic UI Kit would significantly enhance the initial impression.
   Prioritizing efforts in this area is essential to improve overall usability.
+- Due the lack of time of my part and significant effort spent addressing responsiveness and some lost time over testing with medias queries, the final delivery did not entirely meet my expectations.
+However, the submitted work showcases a robust set of skills in React and Next.js.
+Given the challenges posed by adapting to a Figma design that was not optimized for efficiency, I am quite satisfied with what was accomplished.
+This project demonstrates my ability to handle complex requests and manage resources effectively under tight constraints.